 To request a change to a speed limit, contact your parish or town council.

-If parish councils support a request for a change of speed limit, they can ask Transport for Buckinghamshire for a speed survey.
+If parish councils support a request for a change of speed limit, they can ask Buckinghamshire Highways for a speed survey.

 Requests for speed limit changes will need to comply with the national guidance on setting local speed limits.

-A request is made to Transport for Buckinghamshire for a:
+A request is made to Buckinghamshire Highways for a: